weikinhuang/nbd.js/docs/mvc/Model.md

 The accessor method for retrieving the entire data object.

 It is one of the two interface accessor methods.
-Calling it will trigger an async diff check if data has changed.
+Calling it **will** trigger an async diff check if data has changed – firing off events of the changed keys.
 This is so that you can retrieve the object once, make manipulations to it, and then have the `Model` automatically detect all the changes.

 **returns** *Object* The data object that the instance of `Model` is managing